Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Response of Population Structure to Environmental Structure

 To understand how a disordered landscape of hotspots affects the fate of a deleterious mutation, we first examine the case of standing variation, taking $\mu=0$ but including mutants in the initial population.
 We construct the initial population as a row of alternating wild-type and mutant sites, which minimizes initial correlation lengths and ensures that no sub-population has an increased chance of survival due to initial population sizes.

 For a fixed distribution of hotspots of radius $R$ covering a fraction of the landscape area, $\phi$, the two governing system parameters are the hotspot intensity $\nu$ and the selective advantage $s$ of the wild-type.
 Snapshots of simulations from the same initial random seed are shown in Fig.~\ref{phase_diagram_snapshots}.
 In the absence of environmental noise, increasing $s$ reduces the lifetime $l_{||}$ of the mutant clonal domains.
-For non-zero selection, increasing the intensity of hotspots results in an apparent reduction of the selection efficacy, as the largest mutant domains exhibit longer lifetimes.
+For non-zero selection, increasing the intensity of hotspots results in an increase in mutant survival likelihood, as the largest mutant domains exhibit longer lifetimes.
 This trend is qualitatively similar to the effective reduction of selection by environmental noise in the form of randomly placed obstacles \cite{Gralka2019}.
 We will show in the next section that the reduction in selection efficacy is determined by the hotspot separation length scale $\lambda$ and the hotspot intensity $\nu$.

 To explore the conditions in which a disordered landscape enhances deleterious mutant survival, we study the average sector behavior by determining the probability $M(x,y)$ that a deme at position $(x,y)$ is the mutant type, computed from an ensemble of 200 independent simulations on a single landscape.
-Here and throughout, we call regions of mutant probability $M(x,y) > 0.5$ ``mutant domains''; these may be ``sector domains'' or ``bubble domains'' depending on whether they are connected to the front, analogously with sectors and bubbles in individual simulation runs. $M(x,y)$ is shown in Fig.~\ref{phase_diagram}A for various combinations of $\nu$ and $s$ all on the same landscape, revealing a key feature: for $\nu > 0$, large mutant domains emerge and remain mostly fixed as selection $s$ or intensity $\nu$ is increased.
+Here and throughout, we call regions of mutant probability $M(x,y) > 0.5$ ``mutant domains''; these may be ``sector domains'' or ``bubble domains'' depending on whether they are connected to the front, analogously with sectors and bubbles in individual simulation runs. $M(x,y)$ is shown in Fig.~\ref{phase_diagram}A for various combinations of $\nu$ and $s$ all on the same landscape, revealing a key feature: for $\nu > 0$, large mutant domains emerge and remain mostly fixed in position as selection $s$ or intensity $\nu$ is increased.
 This observation hints that there are ``lanes'' through the landscape of hotspots that provide boosts in growth and thereby locally increase mutant survival likelihood.